qingzhanggithub/qingzhanggithub.github.io/_posts/2016-02-01-ML-with-spark.markdown

 date:   2016-02-03
 categories: machinelearning
 ---
-I've been using spark for machine learning recently and pleasantly found it could simplify a lot of routines.
-Here I am going to train a classifier from scratch.
-The input training file is a tsv with the first column as class label.
-You can easily convert your tsv file into `LabeledPoint`, which is one of the data formats that spark MLlib use.
+I've been using spark for machine learning recently and pleasantly found it could simplify a lot of routines, such as data preprocessing.
+Here I am going to train a simple classifier from scratch.

 Data Preprocessing
 =========
-First transform the data into the format that is used by spark.
+The input training file is a tsv with the first column as class label.
+We first transform the data into the a `Vectors.dense`, and then `LabeledPoint` that is used by spark.
+You may also use other [MLlib](http://spark.apache.org/docs/latest/mllib-guide.html) format such as `Vectors.sparse`.

+{%highlight bash%}
+1	4121	177	78
+1	16492	1148	53
+1	852	31	17
+1	720	21	11
+0	720	177	70
+0	772	169	104
+0	772	28	18
+0	772	30	21
+0	1058	25	12
+0	41933	812	213
+{%endhighlight%}

 {%highlight scala%}

 import org.apache.spark.mllib.tree.RandomForest